New

 Manage the order of your client’s following and followers list on Instagram with the tactics below.

-Remember, the only way to influence the default order of your client’s following or followers list is to do it naturally.
+Frequently interact and engage the Instagram profiles you want to appear at the top of your client’s lists.
+Remember, the only way to influence the default sorting of your client’s following or followers list is to do it naturally.

 Once you identify your target accounts, develop an ongoing relationship-building strategy that consists of regular interactions, like: